tanmayjain69/EEG-Signal-Analysis/README.md

 # EEG-Signal-Analysis
-Analyzing the eeg signals directly coming from brain captured through an 8 electrode machine and predicting the accuracy of the hand movements https://youtu.be/NjUuBsnvFLc
+Analysing the eeg signals directly coming from brain captured through an 8 electrode machine and predicting the accuracy of the hand movements https://youtu.be/NjUuBsnvFLc